asrulsibaoel/klops/README.md

   <!-- <a href="https://github.com/ml-tooling/lazydocs/releases">Changelog</a> -->
 </p>

 Klops is an End-to-End machine learning development pipeline ops.
-Its build on top of Seldon Core, MLflow and DVC.
-The goal of this project is to make easier for Data Scientist to develop, maintain, log their experiments and deploy their machine learning projects.
+It's built on top of Seldon Core, MLflow and DVC.
+The goal of this project is to make it easier for Data Scientists to develop, maintain, log their experiments and deploy their machine learning projects.

 ## Prerequisites
 - Seldon Core Installed on your Kubernetes cluster.
 Guidance [here](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html)